© Volny Chor Archive

 You can find the best-of videos and complete recordings of past events on our YouTube channel.

-Filip Rambousek, moderator and journalist, will be moderating the discussion.
+Moderator: Filip Rambousek, moderator and journalist

 Together with the German Historical Institute in Warsaw and the Foundation for Polish-German Reconciliation, the EVZ Foundation organized a panel discussion with Polish and German experts from academia and civil society.
 The focus was laying on the debate about the German-Polish cultures of remembrance: What is the current state of the process of German-Polish reconciliation?
 What has changed in recent years, with fewer and fewer contemporary witnesses, but in a politically charged discourse?